DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 # gRPC Disruption Inceptor

 When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a hasmap for the `PercentToAlteration` mapping.
 The hashmap is represented as an array of 100 or less items, and provided the random integer, it identifies the disruption to apply to a query.
 The user cannot sepcify queryPercents for a single endpoint which sum to over `100%`.
-You can see an example below of a hashmap that does not define all 100% of possible requests.
-You can see the next section for an example of a mapping which only has 25 entires.
+You can see an example below of a hashmap that does not define all 100% of possible requests below.

 ## gRPC Disruption - Algorithm Examples